brauliotruylio/copia-tabnews/README.md

 # copia-tabnews
-Implementação do tabnews do curso.dev
+Implementação local do tabnews do curso.dev